andrewhavens/railsconf-2016-demo-mobile-app/README.md

 This repository contains the code used in the RailsConf 2016 "Learn how to build a Rails API-Backed Mobile App with RubyMotion" workshop.

+You can find the slides from the workshop here: https://speakerdeck.com/andrewhavens/build-a-rails-api-backed-mobile-app-with-rubymotion-and-redpotion

 The demo app allows you to create and save your own memes.

 * The `api` directory contains the code for the API.